fabfabBesnard/Parallel-Variant-Calling/README.md

-# Variant calling and prediction of functional impact
+# Parallel genomic variant calling and prediction of functional impacts

+Ease your forward genetics by listing all mutations in several samples at a time !

 ## Introduction

-The aim of this pipeline is to search genetic variants within different mutated plants in order to highlight variants with a phenotypic impact and shed light on the function of certain genes.
-Thanks to NGS data and by comparing the variants present in the plants, we are able to identify and compare the variants that have a phenotypic impact.
+This pipeline is designed to automatically provide the most exhaustive and accurate possible list of genes affected by genomic variations (e.g. natural polymorphisms, mutations) in a sample's DNA, using Illumina paired-end sequencing data.

+The output is a user-friendly tsv table that can be parsed and filter with classical spreadsheet software (LibreOffice, Excel, ...).
+This table is sorted by gene and predict functional impact(s) of the identified genomic variation(s) to help biologists find the best candidates genes modified in the sample(s) provided.

+The two main strengths of the pipeline are:
+- **Automatic parallel analysis of a cohort of samples**: several samples' sequencing data can be provided at once and the pipeline automatically select genomic variations that are specific to each sample of the cohort.
+For example, in a mutagenesis experiment with a starting strain and several derived mutant strains, all inherited mutations from the starting strain will be discarded.
+This parallel analysis and multiple pairwise comparisons significantly **improve the specificity of the mutation search** by reducing false positive rate, while the automation of the workflow makes it easily scalable to large cohorts.
+- **Exhaustive variant calling**: the pipeline automatically combines several variant callers to cover a **large spectrum of possible genomic variations**, from single nucleotide polymorphisms (**SNP**) up to **structural variations** (SV) of several kbps (deletions, insertions, inversions, translocations, copy number variations, etc...).
+This improves variant calling accuracy and resolution, especially for SV, while again pipeline automation ensure a simple workflow for biologist end users.

-For this project, I choose Nextflow, because this pipeline framework has a lot of advantage and it's very easy to install ( [How to install nextflow](https://www.nextflow.io/docs/latest/getstarted.html) ).
+For this project, I choose Nextflow, because this pipeline framework has a lot of advantage and it's very easy to install

+In theory, it can be used on every organisms for which a reference genome and annotation files are available (flexible input data provided by the user)

 This pipeline has 3 steps: